Slow Cooker Beef Stroganoff

 This post may contain affiliate links.
 Please read our disclosure policy.

-Beef stew meat, brown gravy, and a few other pantry favorites are all you need to make this delicious Slow Cooker Beef Stroganoff.
+My Slow Cooker Beef Stroganoff is a cozy mix of beef, veggies, gravy, and cream.
 This recipe tastes better than a restaurant and you will want to make over and over.

 Slow Cooker Beef stroganoff in slow cooker, dollop of sour cream on top.

-This is my go-to when I’m in the mood for creamy sauce, tender beef, and pasta.
-It’s super easy to make, with just a few ingredients and quick prep, and the beef turns out so flavorful and tender.
+This Slow Cooker Beef Stroganoff is my go-to when I’m in the mood for comfort food.
+The beef turns out so flavorful, tender, and the sauce is thick and decadent.
 This recipe is my mom’s stove-top recipe that I adapted for the slow cooker.

 Ingredients with slow cooker: stew meat, veggies, brown gravy mix, sour cream, egg noodles, spices

-• Mushrooms – Use fresh button mushrooms, sliced.
+Mushrooms – Use fresh button mushrooms, sliced.
+To save time, buy these presliced.

-• Sour Cream – This is the key ingredient in the dish, makes the sauce mellow and creamy.
-Add this at the end of the cooking time as well. {The full recipe is in the recipe card below the images}.
+Sour Cream – This is the key ingredient in the dish, makes the sauce mellow and creamy.
+Add this at the end of the cooking time as well.

-• Ground beef – Be sure to brown and crumble the meat before adding to the slow cooker
+Ground beef: Be sure to brown and crumble the ground beef before adding to the slow cooker.

-• Chicken – You can use boneless chicken breasts or thighs, and make chicken stroganoff.
-Change the brown gravy packets to chicken packets.
+Chicken: You can use boneless chicken breasts or thighs.
+Use chicken or turkey gravy instead of beef.
 Shred the chicken before adding the noodles and sour cream.

 finished beef stroganoff (mixed with egg noodles) in slow cooker